pongasoft/emscripten-glfw/README.md

 Release Notes
 -------------
+#### 3.4.0.20240907 - 2024-09-07 | Emscripten TBD

+- Fixed Meta/Super key workaround to also handle the rare (but possible) use-case of having other keys down before pressing the Meta/Super key

 #### 3.4.0.20240817 - 2024-08-17 | Emscripten 3.1.65

 - Added a way to [tweak the timeouts](docs/Usage.md#keyboard-support) for the Super + Key workaround (Super is also known as Meta or Cmd)